holepunchto/pear-docs/hp-docs/quick-start.md

 `bee-reader.mjs` creates a Corestore instance and replicates it using the Hyperswarm instance to the same topic as the above file.
 On every word entered in the command line, it will download the respective data to the local Hyperbee instance.

-Try looking at how much disk space the `reader-storage` directory is using after each query.
-You'll notice that it's significantly smaller than `writer-storage`!
+Try looking at disk space the `reader-storage` directory is using after each query. notice that it's significantly smaller than `writer-storage`!
 This is because Hyperbee only downloads the Hypercore blocks it needs to satisfy each query, a feature we call **sparse downloading.**

 ```javascript
 bee-reader.mjs